openmeteo/dickinson/README.rst

 handling memory allocation automatically.
 The library also contains some useful CSV functionality.

-For more information, see the documentation in the ``docs`` subdirectory or online_.
+For more information, see the documentation in the ``doc`` subdirectory or online_.

 .. _online: http://dickinson.readthedocs.org/